dumanbanu/-bankard-yacc-project/README.md

 => Has while,do...

-=> You can run your program by running the makefile and giving it to krlang as input:
+=> You can run your program by running the makefile and giving it to bankard as input:

      ./bankard < example.kb